umutozel/vscode-csharpfixformat/README.md

 ## Features
 All features available through commands menu or context menu in text editor with option "CSharp: Fix format".
   * Sort usings in alphabetical order at opened C# file.
+Doubles will be removed automatically.
   * Fix indent size for all lines (omnisharp still cant do it for wrapped lines).
   * Cleanup empty lines with allowed limit in row.